 Rosella: Rosella is an umbrella term and has many different parrot types in the family.
 The most common one is a multicoloured bird; it is a parrot but has the shape of a sparrow.
 Rosella bird’s tail is long, broad, and flat, this feature makes the distinctive characteristic of this bird.
 This species is part of the “flat-tailed” parrot family and can be easily found in Australia.

-Green-wing Macaw: This green-winged macaw is mostly red but considered a multi-coloured bird.
+Green-wing Macaw: This green-winged macaw is mostly red but is considered a multi-coloured bird.
 People consider this red parrot bird as one of the largest flying birds with almost one m long body.
 Their wingspan is also the same as their length.
 Green-winged macaw birds mostly live in the woodlands, in the forests of northern and central South America.

 Blue and Gold Macaw: Blue and gold or blue and yellow macaw are famous types of parrot present in South America.
 This bird is mostly blue on the plumage and towards the undersurface, it has yellow or sometimes orange colour.
 The face is almost white but they have a darker neck and even the crown area is darker with a green gradient.